-Marcy Hogan Greer is recognized for her work in federal and state trial and appellate courts throughout the country.
+Marcy Hogan Greer is a partner with Alexander, Dubose, Jefferson & Townsend in Austin.
+She is recognized for her work in federal and state trial and appellate courts throughout the country.
 She has handled class actions of all types and served as the National Editor for the American Bar’s best-selling book, A Practitioner’s Guide to Class Actions (2010), including its 2012 supplement.
 Marcy has also been a key legal strategist for a variety of mass torts including fungal meningitis, childhood vaccines, denture adhesives, dopamine agonists, and diet drugs.
 She has obtained preemption and significant Daubert rulings in a number of pharmaceutical, medical device, and environmental exposure cases.
 She has also handled litigation strategy and appellate proceedings in matters involving patents, trademarks, and copyrights, administrative agency challenges, health care (provision and payment), employment disputes, insurance, oil and gas, real estate, and utilities.

 Marcy is listed in Best Lawyers in America in appellate, bet-the-company litigation, and commercial litigation and was selected as the 2012 Austin Appellate Lawyer of the Year by that organization.
 She has been included in Texas Super Lawyers for her appellate work every year since its inaugural list and has been listed in the Top 100 for the past several years.